-You may have noticed that many of the Way Back Wednesday books I’ve selected are Caldecott Award winning books.
+You may have noticed that many of the books that I’ve selected are Caldecott Award winning books.
 You may or may know that the Caldecott medal is given yearly to “the most distinguished picture book for children published in the United States beginning with 1937 publications.”
 It is awarded to the illustrator by The Association for Library Service to Children- a division of the American Library Association.
 The award is named for Randolph Caldecott, who a 19th century English illustrator and here are the criteria for the award:

 - The book must be published in English in the United States during the preceding year

 - The illustrations must be original work

 - The artist must be a citizen or resident of the United States

 - The book must be considered for the artistic technique employed, pictorial interpretation of story, appropriateness of style of illustration to the story, delineation of plot, theme, characters, setting, mood or information through the pictures and recognition of a child audience